[Post updated in September 2023]

 - Customizability.
 Can you easily create, run, and save new custom reports?

-With the introduction of STIR/SHAKEN and other game-changing regulations, your call center needs compliance experts on its side.
+With the introduction of STIR/SHAKEN, state-level “mini-TCPAs,” other game-changing regulations, your call center needs compliance experts on its side.
 As VICIdial users with plummeting contact rates can attest, not having a dialer that can cope with the changing landscape—including increases in call blocking and flagging—will cost your business dearly.
-Look for agent-friendly features like dynamic scripting software as well as caller ID reputation management tools that make it easy to protect your DIDs.
+Look for agent-friendly features like dynamic scripting software as well.

 You don’t just need a dialer that helps your call center excel right now.
 You need a call center that can easily scale alongside your business as it succeeds and grows.